IGF Activities at 2026 Mining Indaba

 - Register now

 As Africa plans for a more sustainable and resilient mining future, the question is no longer only how minerals are extracted, but what remains once mining activities evolve or end.
 Across the continent, mining investments have created extensive physical, energy, digital, and social infrastructure that often serves remote or underserved regions.
 When designed as shared assets rather than enclave facilities, this infrastructure can become a powerful foundation for community resilience, local economic diversification, and post-mining development.
-This session will examine practical examples and regulatory frameworks that enable mining companies, governments, and communities to share, repurpose, and transfer infrastructure and expertise.
+This session examined practical examples and regulatory frameworks that enable mining companies, governments, and communities to share, repurpose, and transfer infrastructure and expertise.

 Side Event | Strengthening the Business Environment for Battery-focused Special Economic Zones in Democratic Republic of the Congo and Zambia